Former F1 driver and Paralympic champion Zanardi dies at 59

 "The family would like to express their heartfelt thanks to all those who are showing their support at this time and asks that their grief and privacy be respected during this period of mourning."

-Zanardi also claimed multiple world championship titles in para-cycling and became a powerful advocate for athletes with disabilities.
+Zanardi also claimed 12 World Championship gold medals in para-cycling and became a powerful advocate for athletes with disabilities and a source of inspiration for many.